jmecono85/ticket-lifecycle/README.md

 <p>
 Jane (Sysadmin) was able to find the root cause.
 The root cause was a recent update from the Vendor.
-Jane updated the Server.
 </p>
 <br />